ilin3ccc/Portfolio/README.md

 Hello and Welcome.
 My name is Ivan.
 I am a tenacious problem-solver with Supply Chain, Industrial, Construction, and CPG experience.
 This portfolio is meant to showcase my analytics abilities.
-While you are here, please have a look! (updates in progress)
+While you are here, please have a look!
+(This portfolio evolves alongside my growth as a professional.)

 ---